-Add to that the adrenalin pumping through your body because of the incredibly awesome spectacle in front of you: Holy crow, that’s a whale!
+Add to that the adrenalin pumping through your body because of the incredibly awesome spectacle in front of you: holy crow, that’s a whale!
 Gotta get a photo of THAT!

-1. Protect your gear.
+1. Protect your gear

 2. Do you need a fancy camera?
-Nah.
+Nah

 Sure, a fancy schmancy camera and a long telephoto lens can increase your odds of getting a great shot.
-But I’ve seen some super shots taken with point-and-shoot cameras, and with smart phones and iPads.
+But we’ve seen some super shots taken with point-and-shoot cameras, and with smart phones and iPads.
 With those, your biggest irritant will be the shutter delay.
 Whales do everything quickly, so even milliseconds count.
 If your camera uses a memory card, get one with a fast processing speed.
 And be sure to turn your flash off, or it will slow the shutter down even more.

-3. Get ready for action.
+3. Get ready for action

 Being a whale is busy work.
 They’re always on the move, whether they’re travelling, hunting, socializing or resting.
 No time for posing for cameras.
 If you have a point-and-shoot camera, put it on sports or action setting if you have one.

-If you have a bigger SLR camera, you have decisions to make.
+If you have a bigger SLR or mirrorless camera, you have decisions to make.
 You have to compensate for motion.
 It’s all a matter of what mode you’re comfortable with.
 Some people prefer the full control of manual mode.
-My usual preference is shutter-priority mode and I set my shutter speed at 1/1000—or more if light allows.
-But you do lose depth of field, so if it’s a cloudy low light day.
+Shutter-priority mode gives you better control of shutter speed, which is a key thing if it’s a cloudy low light day.

 4. Zoom, zoom?

-5. Keep it simple.
+5. Keep it simple

-6. Trip the light fantastic.
+6. Trip the light fantastic

 Whales like to zig and zag as they go about their business.
 They may be out in open water where there’s plenty of light, or close to shore where light can be limited.
-SLR photographers: know your camera controls well enough so that you can quickly adjust for variable light conditions on the fly.
+Fancy camera photographers: know your camera controls well enough so that you can quickly adjust for variable light conditions on the fly.
 Read up beforehand so you’re aware of the pros and cons of each adjustment.
 And check your shots every now and then to make sure you’re getting the exposure you want.

-7. Be prepared.
+7. Be prepared

-“My battery just died.”Oh, how many times have I heard those dreaded words.
-Or “My card’s full.”
-The whales can sense this, I’m convinced.
+“My battery just died.”
+How many times have we heard those dreaded words?
+Or “My card’s full!”
+The whales can sense this, we’re convinced.
 It’s as if they say: “Ha, ha, you should have brought spare batteries and cards.
 Oh hey, I think I’m gonna jump out of the water now.”

-8. Think like a whale.
+8. Think like a whale

 Well try, anyway.
-A common mistake I see early on a trip is a photographer staring intently, camera poised, at where the whale went down, waiting for it to reappear.
+A common mistake we see early on a tour is a photographer staring intently, camera poised, at where the whale went down, waiting for it to reappear.
 That’s not going to happen.
 Gauge its last heading and speed and guesstimate where it might come up.
 There’s no guarantee it will continue that line of travel, but it’s much better than staring at where the whale used to be (also known as water).

-9. Don’t ask us to get closer.
+9. Please don’t ask us to get closer

-10. Enjoy the magic.
+10. Enjoy the magic!